orthecreedence/cl-async/README.md

 ### Application error handling
 cl-async can be set up to catch errors in your application and pass them to your `event-cb`.
-This makes for seamless error handling, and keeps a rouge condition from exiting the event loop (assuming you have an `event-cb` set for the operation that generated the condition).
+This makes for seamless error handling, and keeps a rogue condition from exiting the event loop (assuming you have an `event-cb` set for the operation that generated the condition, or a default event handler that deals with the condition).

 Note that the following variables are also controllable on a per-event-loop basis via the [start-event-loop](#start-event-loop) keyword arguments `:catch-app-errors` and `:default-event-cb`.
+It make actually be favorable to use [start-event-loop](#start-event-loop) since it creates thread-local versions of these variables when instantiating, which can be useful if running event loops in multiple threads.

 ##### \*catch-application-errors\*
 _default: `nil`_